nickgladman/recipes/cookies_chocolate_chip_Nick.md

 ## Directions
 1. Combine butter, sugar and brown sugar in a medium-size bowl.
 Blend with a mixer until smooth.

 2. Add eggs (or egg replacer) and vanilla extract.
-Mix thoroughly with an electric mixer on medium speed.
+Mix thoroughly with an electric mixer on medium or medium-high speed for ~4-6 minutes.

 3. Combine flour, baking soda, and salt.
 Slowly add dry ingredients until thoroughly blended.
 Fold in chocolate chips with a spatula.